-The ONA mandate is to work collectively to advance and assert Okanagan Nation Title and Rights over the Okanagan Nation Territory.
-This is the vision and future of the Syilx people.
-The fundamental strategic direction for today and the following are the CEC strategic priorities:
+The ONA mandate is to work collectively to advance and assert Syilx Okanagan Nation Title and Rights over the Syilx Okanagan Nation Territory, as affirmed in the 1987 Okanagan Nation Declaration.
+This is the vision and future of the Syilx Okanagan people.
+The fundamental strategic direction for today, and the following are the CEC strategic priorities:

-- Promotion, enhancement and preservation of the Okanagan Native history, language and culture;
+- Promotion, enhancement and preservation of the Syilx Okanagan Nation history, language and culture;

-- Promotion and creation of a public awareness of the Okanagan Nation Alliance concerns, position and accomplishments in the areas of political, social, economic and cultural development;
+- Promotion and creation of a public awareness of the concerns, position and accomplishments of the Syilx Okanagan Nation in the areas of political, social, economic and cultural development;

-The Chiefs Executive Council holds regular meetings monthly and has quarterly all Chief and Council meetings as well as an Annual General Assembly held in July of every year.
+The Chiefs Executive Council holds regular meetings monthly, as well as an Annual General Assembly held in July of every year.
 Special meetings are called throughout the year to deal with specific areas of concern.